-Open File Extension SWF
+Open SWF File

 The original specification of the SWF file was written by FutureWave Software, whose purpose was to create a format capable of displaying animations albeit with small file sizes.
 This would enable widespread use of the format by also allowing those with slower Internet connections access to the same content.
 FutureWave Software was later acquired by Macromedia, who were themselves acquired by Adobe in 2005.

 SWF originally contained only vector graphics and images displayed in discrete frames, which allowed simple animations to be played.
 However, extensions to the format have allowed audio and video to be embedded within SWF files, as well as multiple forms of user interaction.
 This added flexibility means that SWF files are used for a wide range of purposes including multimedia content delivery, web-based applications, online games and DVD menus.
 SWF files are similar to File extension FLA files in that all embedded content is included or linked to.
-However, compression is used to minimise file sizes, and whilst some software claims to be able to extract embedded media, there is no official support for the altering of SWF files as they are designed to be the final, finished product.
+However, compression is used to minimize file sizes, and whilst some software claims to be able to extract embedded media, there is no official support for the altering of SWF files as they are designed to be the final, finished product.

-For more general information about files, file extensions and registry you can read one of the following articles:
+For more general information about how to open SWF files, file extension swf and registry you can read one of the following articles:

 - Windows registry - Windows registry is included in modern Windows operating systems to replace the older INI files which also contained system configuration.
-Let's concentrate on the structure and purpose of Windows System Registry and show some concerns that makes it vulnerable to attacks...
+Let's concentrate on the structure and purpose of Windows System Registry, review some possible attacks to it and ways to avoid them...

 - Folders, files and paths - Files are the entries or information stored on your computer.
 These are represented by binary coding and written on the tracks on a disk.
 Files are often represented by distinct icons, a normal practice done by Microsoft with their products including system files for their series of operating systems...